EdwinAhl/EdwinAhl/README.md

 ## About me 😃
-<p> I've been a university student at KTH Royal Institute of Technology since 2021, and I am currently pursuing my master's in cybersecurity. </p>
+<p> University student at KTH Royal Institute of Technology since 2021, currently pursuing a Master’s in Cybersecurity. </p>

 ## Languages and Tools 🛠️